 Each micro-service is built to implement a certain function of the mobile app.
 For example, a flight reservation system might contain the following micro-services:

 Allocating seats etc.

-Since, developers can maintain and update these services individually and independently; this makes easier to maintain and scale apps.
+Since developers can maintain and update these services individually and independently; this makes it easier to maintain and scale apps.

 These developments will change the mobile experience as the wall between various apps goes from becoming porous to completely invisible.

-These bits of codes are then wrapped with the declarative language so they can operate without any dependencies.
+These bits of code are then wrapped with the declarative language so they can operate without any dependencies.
 With this developers will no longer have to choose between performance and ease of development.

 The mobile app development and technologies supporting them will never be done and end.
-So, build you infrastructure and strategy around the same assumption.
+So, build your infrastructure and strategy around the same assumption.